flexappdev/courses/README.md

 - `backend/` hosts a FastAPI application that surfaces the course JSON catalogue, search helpers, and detailed slide data on port **2049**.
 - `frontend/` contains a React + Vite client (port **2048**) that visualises every eight-session syllabus.
 - `backoffice/` is a Vite project styled with the shadcn design system and Tailwind CSS; it provides admin-grade controls on port **2050**.
-Shared Docker tooling (`Dockerfile`, `docker-compose.yml`, and `bash.sh`) automates local builds so the FastAPI API, Vite dev servers, and course assets stay in sync.
+Shared Docker tooling (`Dockerfile`, `docker-compose.yml`, and `start.sh`) automates local builds so the FastAPI API, Vite dev servers, and course assets stay in sync.

 ## Flow
 1. Outline a course session in Markdown, following the eight-section template (Introduction, four numbered topics, Conclusion, Next steps, and Extra slide).